 Leaving your marriage is one of the hardest decisions you will make in life.
 You have invested a lot in this relationship, and worked hard to save it, but you realize your conflicts are irreconcilable and you need to leave.
-There is no optimal way to depart, but there are ways to lessen the pain and anger involved in this difficult situation.
+There is no right way to depart, but there are ways to lessen the pain and anger involved in this difficult situation.
+Wondering how to get out of a bad marriage successfully?
 Here are some tips to help get you through this life passage.

 Before you start divorce proceedings, ask yourself these questions:

 1. Am I ready to build a meaningful life as a single person, even if I never marry again?

 2. If you are having an affair, is your decision to end your bad marriage part of that, or would you end your marriage even if you had not met someone else?